 There are several types of dispute you may encounter (there are others, but you are unlikely to encounter them):

-Required to overturn dispute: Get the cardholder to withdraw the dispute by helping them identify the charge or prove to the bank that their cardholder did authorize the transaction.
+Required to overturn dispute: Get the cardholder to withdraw the dispute by helping them identify the charge or prove to the financial institution that their cardholder did authorize the transaction.